-Definition: - Antivirus software seeks out and recognizes the "signatures" of malicious code capable of violating the confidentiality, integrity and availability of information systems.
-Among the top publishers are Norton(tm), Kaspersky(tm) and AVG(tm).
-Licenses can be purchased from these companies for any number of computers needed and for varying time periods.
+Definition: - Antivirus software seeks out and recognizes the "signatures" of malicious code that is capable of violating the confidentiality, integrity and availability of information resources.
+Among the top publishers are Norton(tm), Kaspersky(tm) and Webroot(tm).
+Licenses can be purchased from these companies for computers or networks for varying time periods.

-Its Relevance: Viruses, as a group, are a major threat vector to the viability of an organization’s information resources.
-The intent of this malware is to compromise or destroy the integrity of an information processing system.
+Its Relevance: Viruses, as a group, are a major threat vector to the viability of an organization’s information assets.
+The intent of this type of malware is to compromise or destroy the integrity of an information processing system.
 There are thousands of variants.
 Unless the nefarious software can be detected, removed or prevented from “infecting” a computer or network serious damage can occur.